On images of Mori dream spaces: Preliminaries on Mori dream space and the multi-section ring

 \subsection{Zariski decompositions and the fan}

-Next we give an explicit description for the Zariski decompositions (in the sense of Cutkosky-Kawamata-Moriwaki) of line bundles on a MDS, which turns out to characterize MDSs\footnote{the author would like to thank Prof. Y.-H. Kiem for asking him if it could be the case.}:
+Next we give an explicit description of Zariski decomposition (which is slightly stronger than the sense of Cutkosky-Kawamata-Moriwaki) of line bundles on a Mori dream space.
+The existence of such a nice decomposition more or less characterizes Mori dream spaces\footnote{the author would like to thank Professor Y.-H. Kiem for asking him if it could be the case.}.

+\begin{definition} Let $X$ be a normal projective variety and $D$ a pseudo-effective $\bQ$-Cartier divisor on $X$.
+A \emph{Zariski decomposition} of the divisor $D$ is a pair of $\bQ$-Cartier divisors $P$ and $N$ on $X$ satisfying the following conditions: \begin{itemize} \item $P$ is nef.